|

 race met Eighth Avenue.

-Henry and John Osterhoudt also worked at the mill.
+Henry Osterhoudt also worked at the mill.

 The 1910 census shows that Wilbert and Elmer lived